Skip to Content

-Vinegar weed and grass killer…yes, it definitely works!
+Vinegar weed & grass killer…yes, it definitely works!

 We are deep into yard work season over here, and I wanted to share a quick post on one of the delicious-smelling things I’m using to kill off weeds and grass: vinegar!
 Yes, I love the smell of vinegar.
 Reminds me of potato chips and fries.

 And what’s better than having your entire yard smell like potato chips?
 Because, heads up—that’s exactly what happens when you spray your weeds with vinegar.
-Especially if you’re trying to kill off patches of grass for sheet mulching as we are.
+So let’s talking about why it works and how to use it around the yard.

 When people say vinegar is a good alternative to chemical herbicides, they are often referring to Roundup and similar herbicides that use glyphosate as the active ingredient.
-I don’t want to get too much into that topic because it’s one of fierce debate given ongoing concerns about its potential health and environmental effects.
+People want alternatives to herbicides with glyphosate given the ongoing concerns about its potential health and environmental effects.

 In 2015, the World Health Organization classified glyphosate as “probably carcinogenic to humans” based on limited evidence of cancer in humans and sufficient evidence of cancer in laboratory animals.
 However, other regulatory agencies, such as the EPA and the European Food Safety Authority, have concluded that glyphosate is unlikely to cause cancer in humans.

 Environmental impact is also a huge concern of mine.
 Some studies have suggested that glyphosate may be toxic to these bees, butterflies, and some other aquatic life.
-Do I know the answer to this?
-No. But if vinegar works, I’m going to choose vinegar over glyphosate every day.
+I’m not a granola, all-natural person…but if vinegar works, I’m going to choose it over glyphosate every day!

-So let’s run through how to use vinegar to nuke weeds and grass.
-For weeds, I use a highly targeted spray attachment to ensure I am minimizing my chances of getting vinegar on plants I don’t want to kill.
-It will kill plants (my husband accidentally killed a clematis last year).
+So let’s run through how to use vinegar to nuke.
+I use a highly targeted spray attachment to ensure I am minimizing my chances of getting vinegar on plants I don’t want to kill.
+It will kill plants it touches, so spray very carefully.
+(My husband accidentally killed a baby clematis last year.)

 After a day or so, you’ll notice that the weeds are beginning to die off.
 After 2-3 days, they should be completely dead.
-I usually spot treat all of the nasty weeds in my garden and then wait a few days to lay down large swaths of cardboard and mulch.
+I usually spot treat all of the nasty weeds in my garden and then wait a few days to yank them out.
+Or I’ll just let them naturally decompose.

-Then, periodically throughout the summer, I’ll spray particularly nasty weeds that I haven’t been able to control manually.
-(By manually, I mean pulling them out.)
+Periodically throughout the summer I’ll spray particularly nasty weeds like sharp thistles and nasty bindweeds that I haven’t been able to control by pulling them out.

 We are on a mission to get rid of as much grass as we can in our yard.
 And that involves a lot of sheet mulching!
-We don’t till areas where we want to plant or put in mulch beds.
+We usually don’t dig up or till areas where we want to plant or put in mulch beds unless we are in a hurry to plant.
 Instead, we sheet mulch a lot of it by layering cardboard over the grass and then mulching that.

 This takes a bit more time than digging beds out, but it’s highly effective.
-And you don’t have to find a spot for all of the dirt you dug up like we did last year.
+And you don’t have to find a spot for all of the dirt you dig up.
+No one thinks about relocating dirt when they are digging!
 Sheet mulching itself can also be an effective method of weed control.

 I like to couple sheet mulching with vinegar to jumpstart things.
 I use industrial strength vinegar for this.
 But since I am not doing sprays highly targeted to weeds, I like to dilute it a bit with water so it goes farther.